• Skip to primary navigation

 Dutch Apple Pie with Crumb Topping

 If you try this Amish apple butter recipe, I would love it if you left a comment and star rating below.
+Thank you!
 I love to hear from y'all.

 wooden board, two jars of apple butter, and a red towel